mrsaurabhtanwar/RAG-TUTOR-CHATBOT/README.md

 ### Chat Endpoints

 #### POST `/api/chat`
-Send a question and receive an AI-generated response with resources.
+Send a question and receive an AI-generated response with RAG context.

 **Request Body:**
 ```json